spdobest/KotlinWorld/README.md

 let a = 123
 let variable:Int = 123434

+**? and !! operator**
+when we declare any variable like , question mark after the Datatype. that means you are saying that the value may be null some time.

+var a:String? ="abc"
+here we are saying the compiler that the variable a can hold null.When we will do any operation on the variable a, the compiler will show compilertime error to handle null pointer exception.

+println(a.length)  // it will show compile time error that the value can be null
+println(a!!.length) // it will not show any error now, because we handle Null pointer exceptin

+fun parseInt(str: String): Int? {
+    // ...
+}
+This function explains that the return type can be null, so you have to handle
+**variable without ? operator**
+var a:String = "SIba"
+a = null// it will show compile time error saying that the variable can be null.

 **Here are the DataType List and their Range**
 *Type	     Bit width*
  Double       64(Bit)